ForsakenIdol/eidolon_hunting_guide/01_lure_handler/Script.md

 ## Introduction

 Hi everyone, ForsakenIdol here.
-Little bit about myself: I have over 1000 Eidolon Hydrolyst captures, I've completed a solo 6x3, and I do 6x3 hunts in duos, trios, and full squads.
-I have played all of the possible roles in an Eidolon hunting squad; I've hosted a squad, and ran as either the client VS or the lure handler.
-I've ran 6x3 hunts with various different frames: Volt, Jade, Wisp, and Trinity, and it's safe to say that I have a decent amount of experience with fast, somewhat meta hunts.

-I recently came across an excellent video going over the mainline Warframe content updates that have led to the steady decline of reasons to hunt Eidolons.
+I recently watched a fantastic video going over the mainline Warframe content updates that have led to the steady decline of reasons to hunt Eidolons.
 There's no question about it - Eidolon hunting is a dying sport.
 Eidolon Arcanes can now be farmed through Vosfor packs, and Focus farming is more easily done by killing Thrax on the Zariman, or in Sanctuary Onslaught with a Focus lens.
+More concerningly, there is a very high gear check for anyone wanting to hunt Eidolons solo, even if you're not going very fast.

 So why would you still want to hunt Eidolons?
-I personally still hunt Eidolons for a variety of reasons:
+There's a few reasons that come to mind:

 - Eidolon hunting, alongside Profit-Taker hunts, are an alternate endgame to archimedia missions that requires build planning and in-game proficiency.
-If you're looking for a skillcheck, consider getting into Eidolon hunting.

 - Eidolon shards bypass the daily focus cap.
-I personally don't need to farm focus anymore, as I have over 100 million overflow focus in Eidolon shards, but other players still do.
+I don't need to farm focus anymore, I have over 100 million overflow focus in Eidolon shards, but other players still do.

 - Eidolons are a lategame piece of content on a region that is available very early in the game's progression cycle.
-I've done a number of solo hunts in public squads to produce Eidolon drops for other players, and to show new players what they can do with the right gear.
-It's a fun way to engage with the community and for me to practise hunting on varying levels of ping.
+I've done a bunch of solo hunts in public squads to give Eidolon drops to other players, and to show them what they can do with the right gear.
+It's a fun way to engage with new players and for me to practise hunting on different levels of ping.

-- And most importantly, I think Eidolon hunting is fun!
-Don't focus on the meta too hard, just hang out with your squad, and have fun.
+- And most importantly, I think Eidolon hunting is pretty fun if you don't focus on the meta too hard and just hang out with your squad.

 Today, I want to provide a method for new players to get into 5x3 or 6x3 Eidolon hunts with a **very** low gear requirement, where the only barrier to success is skill and practise.
 Today, I want to explain how to lure handle.
+This is a very good skill to have that will get you into faster hunting squads without needing complex builds, where you can still provide value to your team.

 ## The Basics

-This video will **not** dive into the basic mechanics of Eidolon hunting, but I'll cover these very quickly.
+This video will **not** dive too deep into the basic mechanics of Eidolon hunting, but I'll cover these very quickly.

 - You can hunt 3 Eidolons per play session during night on the plains.
     - "3 Eidolons per session"